Dental splints: from snoring to sleep apnea, can a dental splint help?

 Do dental splints hurt?

-With dental splints it’s possible you might feel some pressure, but they don’t usually cause pain.
+With a dental splint, you might feel some pressure, but they don’t usually cause pain.
 If for any reason you feel pain, you should go to the specialist to check the dental splint.

 How long does dental splinting last?

 It depends on the type of splint.
-Orthodontic splints are usually changed every week or every two weeks, retention splints every 6 or 9 months, as for bruxism splints, these usually last about 2 or 3 years, while whitening splints are used for as long as the treatment lasts.
+Orthodontic splints are usually changed every week or every two weeks, retention splints are changed every 6 or 9 months.
+As for bruxism splints, these usually last about 2 or 3 years, while whitening splints are used for as long as the treatment lasts.